AdaCore/spark2014/docs/lrm/source/packages.rst

      or ``attribute_reference`` which is itself a name occurring in a non-interfering context; or

+   * the prefix of an ``attribute_reference`` whose ``attribute_designator`` is
+     either Address, Alignment, Component_Size, First_Bit, Last_Bit, Position,
+     Size, or Storage_Size; or

    * the expression of a type conversion occurring in a non-interfering context.

+   [The attributes listed above all have the property that when their prefix denotes an object, evaluation of the attribute involves evaluation of only the name, not the value, of the object.]

    The same restrictions also apply to a call to a volatile function (except not in the case of an internal call to a protected function